basanthjenuhb/Snake-AI/README.md

 dna.py - Maintains data for a single neural network

-snake_imp.py - Manages the snake game ( See line 46 in snake_imp.py to adjust the code)
+snake_imp.py - Manages the snake game ( See line 46 in snake_imp.py to adjust the speed of game )